-- A child's Individual Health Care Plan will clearly define what constitutes an emergency and the action to be taken, including ensuring that all relevant staff are aware of emergency symptoms and procedures. - It may be necessary to inform other pupils in general terms so that they can inform a member of staff immediately if they think help is needed. - If a child is taken to hospital, staff should stay with the child until the parent arrives, or accompany a child taken to hospital by ambulance. - Accurate information about the child will be provided to the emergency services at the call out stage, during any first response stage, or subsequent moving on to hospital.
+- A child's Individual Healthcare Plan will clearly define what constitutes an emergency and the action to be taken, including ensuring that all relevant staff are aware of emergency symptoms and procedures. - It may be necessary to inform other pupils in general terms so that they can inform a member of staff immediately if they think help is needed. - If a child is taken to hospital, staff should stay with the child until the parent arrives, or accompany a child taken to hospital by ambulance. - Staff should not take pupils to hospital in their own vehicle (please see flow chart in the Appendices - Accurate information about the child will be provided to the emergency services at the call out stage, during any first response stage, or subsequent moving on to hospital.